Insta360Develop/CameraSDK-iOS/README.md

 ```

-### Send commands

-Familiarity with [`Open Spherical Camera API - Commands`](https://developers.google.cn/streetview/open-spherical-camera/guides/osc/commands) official documentation is a prerequisite for OSC development.
+## <a name="Commands" />Commands</a>

+### <a name="Commands_OSC" />OSC</a>

-The camera network address is `http://192.168.42.1`.Execute commands via Open Sepherial Camera API[`/osc/commands/execute`](https://developers.google.cn/streetview/open-spherical-camera/guides/osc/commands/execute)
+Execute commands via Open Sepherial Camera API[`/osc/commands/execute`](https://developers.google.cn/streetview/open-spherical-camera/guides/osc/commands/execute)

 You need to poll yourself to call [`/osc/commands/status`](https://developers.google.cn/streetview/open-spherical-camera/guides/osc/commands/status) to get the execution status of the camera on the current command.
 The polling cycle can be adjusted according to specific conditions.

-Camera support [Open Spherical Camera API level 2](https://developers.google.com/streetview/open-spherical-camera/reference), except preview stream.

-#### Connecting with Lightning Interface

-When connecting a camera with the Lightning interface, the camera address needs to be changed to `http://localhost:9099`
+Here is a sample code shows how to execute a `camera.takePicture` command.

 ```Objective-C
 #import <Foundation/Foundation.h>